MisterDetour/headless-blog/README.md

-# Headless Wordpress with Gatsby
+# Headless Wordpress Blog with Gatsby